DoctorKhan/The-Human-Experiment-Book/src/40_crash_survivors/03_domesticated_species.md

 ## The Skull That Changed Everything

-I was examining Bronze Age skeletal remains when I noticed something that made me stop cold.
-I placed an adult human skull next to a baby chimpanzee skull, and the resemblance was startling.
+I was visiting my girlfriend at her anthropology lab when she casually handed me a human skull from her collection.
+"Here, check this out," she said, then disappeared to grab something from another room.

+I was turning the skull over in my hands, examining the bone structure, when she returned carrying a baby chimpanzee skull from the comparative anatomy collection.

+"Put them side by side," she suggested.

+I stared at them for a long moment, then looked up at her in confusion.
+"They look almost identical."

+"Exactly," she said, grinning.
+"Most people never notice that.
+Adult humans have the skull proportions of juvenile chimps."

+That moment—holding those two skulls and seeing the undeniable similarity—launched me into a research rabbit hole that would fundamentally change how I understood human nature.
 The proportions, the bone structure, even the dental patterns were nearly identical.
 Large heads relative to body size, weak jaws, small teeth, and facial features that remained childlike throughout life.

 This is called neoteny - when a species retains juvenile characteristics into adulthood.
-But humans take this to an extreme that's unprecedented in nature.
+But as I researched further, I discovered that humans take this to an extreme that's unprecedented in nature.

 **We are a species of permanent children.**

+But sitting in that lab, staring at those skulls, a disturbing question began to form: This level of neoteny doesn't happen by accident in nature.
+It requires systematic selection pressure over many generations.
+What if we weren't looking at natural evolution, but at evidence of a deliberate breeding program?

+## The Institutional Resistance

+When I brought these questions to my girlfriend's professors, the responses were telling.
+Instead of engaging with the evidence, they dismissed the questions as "outside mainstream evolutionary theory" or "not relevant to current research priorities."

+One professor actually said, "That's an interesting observation, but it's not the kind of question that gets funded."
+Another suggested I was "overthinking" what was simply a well-understood evolutionary adaptation.

+But their dismissiveness only made me more curious.
+If this was such a simple, well-understood adaptation, why were they so uncomfortable discussing it?
+Why did the evidence of extreme human neoteny seem to make them nervous?

 ## The Domestication Syndrome

 As I researched further, I realized human neoteny wasn't just unusual - it was the signature of systematic domestication.
-Compare any wild animal to its domestic counterpart:
+The pattern became clear when I started comparing any wild animal to its domestic counterpart:

 **Wolves vs. Dogs:**